ephreal/rollbot/README.md

 * Ban users
 * Create roles needed for the bot
 * Create needed text channels
-* Demote users to a lower role
 * Kick users
 * Move messages from one channel to another
-* Promote users to a higher role
 * Purge messages from channels

 **Fun commands**